tasmota/docs/devices/Sonoff-Dual-R2.md

 Please be aware, that the button on the Sonoff Dual will initially not have any functionality!

 Other than on most Sonoff module the button is not connected to the normal button pin (GPIO0).
-After freshly flashing Tasmota (with the default module setting "Sonoff Basic"), the button will **not act as described** in the [Button Usage](devices/Button-usage) article.
+After freshly flashing Tasmota (with the default module setting "Sonoff Basic"), the button will **not act as described** in the [Buttons and Switches](Buttons-and-Switches) article.
 You will not be able to switch power or activate the special WiFi modes.

 You will need to configure wifi credentials connecting directly to the wifi AP your Dual will broadcast or configure the module firmware config beforehand via `user_config_override.h`.